tonyg/syndicate/FAQ.md

   - if you started with the set Y of assertions, you'd go to Y + {X}, then just {X}.

 * Can a message be included in the initial actions of a process?

   - At the moment they are not allowed in the implementation;
     this is more restrictive than the calculus, where any action is permitted in a boot action.
-  <br><br>

 	If I remember right, the reason they are not allowed is to do with atomic assignment of responsibilities at spawn time.
-  <br><br>

 	Imagine a socket listener detects some shared state that indicates a new socket is waiting to be accepted.
 It decides to spawn a process to handle the new connection.
-  <br><br>

 	The protocol for sockets involves maintaining shared state signalling the willingness of each end to continue.
 Once such a signal is asserted, it must be maintained continuously, because its retraction signals disconnection.
-  <br><br>

 	So the newly-spawned process must signal this state.
 If it is spawned without the state included in its assertions, then it must assert the state later on.
 But what if it fails to do so?
 Then it's violating it's implicit contract with the peer - a kind of denial of service.
 What if it fails to do so because it *crashes* before it has a chance to?
 Then the peer will hang forever waiting for something to happen.
-  <br><br>

 	For this reason, it is possible to spawn processes with nonempty assertion sets.
 The assertions take effect atomically with the creation of the process itself.
 So the spawning process can atomically "assign responsibility" to the spawned process, giving it no opportunity to crash before the necessary shared state has been asserted.
-  <br><br>

 	The current implementation is problematic though.
 The computation of the initial patch is being done in the context of the spawned process, which means that if it crashes computing the initial patch, only the spawned process is killed - the spawning process is not signalled.
 More thought required.

 * Can I split a prospect program across multiple files?
   - Only one module with `#lang prospect` can be used at a time.